RabbitMQ Integration

 - Click + Add data converter ⇾ Create new converter.

-- Set Converter type to Uplink (default).
+- Converter type — leave Uplink (selected by default).

 // Decode an uplink message from a buffer// payload - array of bytes// metadata - key/value object